m-pilarski/klartext/README.md

   "59th quadrennial presidential election held on Tuesday,", "November 3rd, 2020."
 ))
-#> The python-package "num2words" is not installed in the environment currently used by reticulate.
-#> Dou you want to install it?
-(Yes/no/cancel)
 #> [1] "The two thousand and twenty United States presidential election was the"
 #> [2] "fifty-ninth quadrennial presidential election held on Tuesday,"
 #> [3] "November third, two thousand and twenty."